arijit69-web/BackEnd-Development-in-JavaScript/21. Introduction to Express/Client-Server Architecture & REST.md

 # REST (REpresentational State Transfer)

 A set of guidelines that drive the architecture of the web.
 Representational State Transfer (REST) is a software architecture style for building scalable web services.
-REST services typically communicate via HTTP and are built using XML and JSON.
+REST services typically communicate via HTTP and are built using XML/JSON.
+We can build REST services with both XML and JSON.
+JSON is more popular format with REST.
 >APIs that follow REST guidelines/recommendation are called REST APIs.

 ## Guidelines of REST to prepare good APIs: